unytics/bigfunctions/site/content/reference.md

 **Description**

-Returns an array with all values except value.
+Return an array with all values except `value`.

 **Examples**